geekq/azbare/advanced-usage.md

 ```

-Now we can use special `state: special-post` to run the same via ansible:
+Now we can use the special `state: special-post` to run the same via ansible:

 ```
 - name: Get the existing topic access secret keys